yxuco/flogo-enterprise-app/marble-client/README.md

 # marble-client
-This is a the sample client app for Hyperledger Fabric.
-Implemented using the [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-4-0), this app interacts with the Hyperledger Fabric chaincode [`marble-app`](https://github.com/yxuco/flogo-enterprise-app/tree/master/marble-app) and exposes the blockchain records on the marble network as a set of REST APIs.
+This is a sample client app for Hyperledger Fabric.
+Implemented using the [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-4-0), this app interacts with the Hyperledger Fabric chaincode [`marble-app`](https://github.com/yxuco/flogo-enterprise-app/tree/master/marble-app) and exposes a set of REST APIs for managing the data on the marble blockchain network.

 ## Build and start the marble-app fabric network
-Complete the prerequisites described in [`marble-app`](https://github.com/yxuco/flogo-enterprise-app/tree/master/marble-app)
+First, complete the prerequisites as described in [`marble-app`](https://github.com/yxuco/flogo-enterprise-app/tree/master/marble-app).

-Build and deploy the marble-app chaincode (assuming that the `fabric-samples` are installed under your `$GOPATH`):
+Then, build and deploy the marble-app chaincode (assuming that the `fabric-samples` are installed under your `$GOPATH`):
 ```
 cd $GOPATH/src/github.com/yxuco/flogo-enterprise-app/marble-app
 make create